rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 Patterns can also match structured data (e.g. tuples, slices, user-defined data types) via corresponding patterns.
-In such patterns, one often binds substructure of the input to local variables (identifer patterns), for use either in the arm's predicate or in its result.
+In such patterns, one often binds substructure of the input to local variables (identifier patterns), for use either in the arm's predicate or in its result.

 The special `_` pattern matches any single value, and is often used as